 “The value we place on things archaeologically often relates to the story of human society, changes that they helped instigate or their part in an important story from our past.”
 University of Southampton Shipwrecks and Submerged Worlds.

-Typically, under federal standards provided from the National Register of Historic Places, a historic archaeological site is defined as a being 50 or more years of age and thus requires evaluation for significance.
-However, in the realm of shipwrecks maritime history marches ever on and even in our time of advanced navigation technologies, bad weather and human error (or a combination of both) can lead to catastrophe.
+Typically, under federal standards provided from the National Register of Historic Places, a historic archaeological site is defined as being 50 or more years of age and thus requires evaluation for significance.
+However, in the realm of shipwrecks maritime history marches ever on, and even in our time of advanced navigation technologies, bad weather and human error (or a combination of both) can lead to catastrophe.
 An example of this is the sinking of the El Faro in Hurricane Joaquin 1 October 2015, which will be covered later in this blog series.
 Maritime archaeology does not necessarily mean shipwrecks and prehistoric sites form out more distant past –nor should it, but it also means those from our present as modern shipwrecks still have lessons to teach and provide insight into those of the past.
 This new blog series is going to cover contemporary shipwrecks and attempt to bring them into a more archaeological locus.
 When it comes to modern shipwrecks, with few exceptions they are mostly the focus of modern journalism (perhaps because they’re more outfitted to deal with modern tragedy) rather than historians and archaeologists and this blog serves to attempt to rectify that.
-Outside of those who remember them or have felt the loss caused by these wrecks, modern shipwrecks quickly lose media attention and therefore the public quickly forgets.
+Outside of those who remember them or have felt the loss caused by these wrecks, modern shipwrecks quickly lose media attention, and therefore the public quickly forgets.
 Much like other blog series here on JaySea Archaeology, this blog series is not going to cover these wrecks in any particular order.
-This series is going to begin with the sinking of the SS Marine Electric sunk 12 February 1983.
+This series is going, to begin with the sinking of the SS Marine Electric sunk 12 February 1983.

 The SS Marine Electric

 The SS Marine Electric started its life as the SS Musgrove Mills T2-SE-A1 Tanker built for the war effort in May of 1944, one of 481 T2 type vessels constructed to carry desperately needed oil across both the Atlantic and Pacific theatres.
 The Musgrove Mills was built at Sun Shipbuilding and Drydock Company of Chester, Pennsylvania for Standard Oil.
 Much like many auxiliary vessels built for WWII, T2 tankers had remarkably fast production times, the average was 70 days and the SS Musgrove Mills was no exception.
-The keel was laid 10 January 1944 and was launched 2 May 1944.
+The keel was laid on 10 January 1944 and was launched on 2 May 1944.
 The fastest T2 tanker ever produced was the SS Huntington Hills which only took 33 days.
-As constructed the SS Musgrove Mills was 523 feet 6 inches long, 68 feet in beam and 10,448 Gross Tons.
+As constructed the SS Musgrove Mills was 523 feet 6 inches long, 68 feet in beam, and 10,448 Gross Tons.
 It was powered by a turbo-electric drive which consisted of two Babcock and Wilcox 500 Psi sectional boilers providing steam to a singular Westinghouse steam turbine coupled to an AC generator connected to a propulsion motor to turn the propeller at 7,000 H.P. which gave the vessels a top speed of 16 knots and a range of 12,600 miles.
 The Musgrove Mills would maintain this propulsion system for the entirety of its career.
 It was also initially armed with one 3” Gun, one 5” Gun, and eight 20mm guns.
 Being constructed so late in the war, Musgrove Mills quietly did its duty and was operated by the U.S Maritime Commission until it was sold to Gulf Oil in 1947 where it was renamed the SS Gulfmills where it plied the Atlantic carrying Oil.
 In 1961 Gulfmills was acquired by Marine Transport Lines and the company had converted the former Gulfmills from an oil tanker to a freighter to carry bulk, dry cargo namely coal.
 The bow and stern sections were removed completely and welded to a new mid-body section produced by Bremer-Vulcan in Bremer, Germany.
 This new 387-foot long mid-section was towed to Bethlehem Steel in Boston, Massachusetts where the conversion was being completed.
 The midship deckhouse was retained and moved back and re-attached on the aft superstructure.
 A small portion was added to the forecastle deck forward to bring the foredeck flush (or level) with the main deck of the new mid-section.
 Work was completed in November 1962 where the vessel was named SS Marine Electric.
 After the conversion, Marine Electric’s dimensions were 605 feet long, and 75 feet in beam and registered at 13,757 Gross Tons.
 After the conversion, the vessel’s speed changed with a top speed of 12.5 knots.
 The Marine Electric’s converted mid-body consisted of five cargo holds separated by watertight bulkheads spaced 80 feet apart for holds 2-5 and 67 feet in hold 1.
 Thus Marine Electric entered the coal trade, transporting coal and sometimes grain up and down the East Coast of the United States.
 The Marine Electric would also sometime be used to transport grain from the United States to Haifa, Israel.

 The Final Voyage